WBZ-TV: As an NBC affiliate (1948–1995)

 Early logotype for WBZ-TV as seen on a station bumper, c.
 1960.

-As the only television station that was built from the ground up by the Westinghouse Electric Corporation, WBZ-TV began operations 10 a.m. at June 9, 1948, with test patterns.
+As the only television station that was built from the ground up by the Westinghouse Electric Corporation, WBZ-TV began operations at 10 a.m. on June 9, 1948, with test patterns.
 The station's dedicatory program aired at 6:30 p.m. and featured remarks from the Very Rev. Edwin Van Etten, Archbishop Richard Cushing, Rabbi Joshua L. Liebman, Boston Mayor James Michael Curley, Boston Chamber of Commerce president C. Lawrence Muench, and Governor Robert F. Bradford.
 Due to the uncertainty surrounding the exact day the station would launch, all of the messages were prerecorded and one of the speakers (Liebman) had died before the program aired.
 The dedication was followed by the station's first news broadcast, hosted by Arch MacDonald.

 The station was from its inception associated with the NBC television network, owing to WBZ radio (1030 AM)'s longtime affiliation with NBC's radio networks.
 At its sign-on, WBZ-TV became the first commercial television station to begin operations in the New England region.
 The station originally operated from inside the Hotel Bradford alongside its radio sister; its current home was not completed at the time, although master control and its self-supporting tower over the building were in use at sign-on.
 The WBZ stations would not move into what was then known as the Westinghouse Broadcasting Center until June 17, 1948, when the building was opened.

 The station was knocked off the air on August 31, 1954, when Hurricane Carol destroyed its transmitter tower.
 A temporary transmitter was installed using a short, makeshift tower at the studio site and later on the original tower of WEEI-FM (now WBGB) in Malden.
 In 1957, WBZ-TV began broadcasting from a 1200 ft tower in Needham, along with WBZ-FM at 106.7 FM (now WMJX).
 The tower site is now owned by American Tower Corporation, and is used by several Boston-area television stations, including WGBH-TV (channel 2) and WCVB-TV (channel 5).